pablomiralles22/pablomiralles22.github.io-v2/_pages/about.md

 Machine Learning and Big Data MSc at the same university, and the joint BSc program in Mathematics and Computer Science at University of Murcia.

-My main research interest lies in understanding Deep Learning, and in particular its applications to NLP, generative modeling and reinforcement learning.
-I am currently working on efficient Transformers and detecting AI-generated text.
+My main research interest lies in understanding Deep Learning models, and using that knowledge to improve them for specific data structures and tasks.
+I have worked on efficient Transformers, detecting AI-generated text and authorship attribution.